0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 # Entry fee

-The entry fee is redistributed to community wallets, hence replacing the autopay **partially**.
-The community wallets are not being equally paid.
-Their share is somehow equivalent to the amount validator are giving through their autopay.
+The entry fees collected are redistributed to community wallets, hence replacing the autopay mechanism **partially**.
+The community wallets are not receiving an equal pay from these fee.
+Their share is equivalent to the amount validators are giving through their autopay.
 The community wallets receiving the most donations will receive a biggest chunk of the entry fees as additionnal income source.